Student Support Services

 The Crestwood School District Special Services Department provides programs and services for students with specialized educational needs.
 The Special Education Services Department assures that the programs and services meet state and federal requirements.
 State and federal laws state that all children, including those with disabilities, have a right to a free appropriate education (FAPE).
 The department provides support to parents and students in the following areas:

 - English as a Second Language - The English Language Learner (ELL) program provides English as a Second Language (ESL) services to students who come from language backgrounds other than English.
 Our goal is to teach students to understand, speak, read, write and spell the English language fluently.
-Crestwood has nine ESL certified teachers and eight bilingual tutors who provide non-English and limited English speaking students with the opportunity to learn the English language while receiving instruction in the core subject areas.
+Crestwood has eighteen ESL certified teachers and eight bilingual tutors who provide non-English and limited English speaking students with the opportunity to learn the English language while receiving instruction in the core subject areas.
 The students are taught in English by the ESL certified staff and with the use of SIOP (Sheltered Instruction Observation Protocol)-trained general education staff.
 About 22-25% of our total school population receives services from our ESL staff.
 Services are provided to students who have English skills at the entering, emerging, developing, expanding, bridging and monitoring levels.

 - Homeless Assistance - The McKinney-Vento Homeless Assistance Act of 2002 requires that each state educational agency shall ensure that each child of a homeless individual and each homeless youth have equal access to the same free, appropriate public education, including a public preschool education, as provided to other children and youth.
 At Crestwood the Director of Special Services is the contact person for all homeless students who may require services.
 The Director of Special Services is also known as the Homeless Liaison.
 Crestwood belongs to the Wayne County Homeless Consortium and uses their referral process to assist students and families.